jgourav2131/NLP-Sentiment-Analysis-of-Stock-Market-Trends/README.md

 About the approach.

 Used TF-IDF and Bag of Words for extracting featues from the headlines.
-Used Random Forest Classifier, Multinational Naive Bayes and Passive Aggressive Classifier for analysis.
+Used Logistic Regression for analysis.